alvilgau/CloudyMcCloudface/doc/doc.md

 ### Keeping the Lock

 In redis a key can receive an expiration time.
-When the key expires it is deleted and an event is sent.
-This event triggers the *tweetstream*-instances to start a `battle` for a tenant.
+When the key expires it is deleted and an event is published.
 By setting a new expiration time the previous set expiration time can be overridden.
 This mechanism is used to automatically release a lock if a service goes down.
-To keep their locks each *tweetstream*-instance periodically resets the expiration time for all locks it holds.
-If an instance fails to do so the key expires and all the other *tweetstream*-instances start to `battle`.
+To keep their locks each *tweetstream*-instance periodically resets the expiration time for all keys, i.e. locks, it holds.
+If an instance fails to do so the key expires and all the other *tweetstream*-instances receive an event that a key was deleted and start to `battle` for the tenant associated with that key.

 # Continuous Integration